-- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, power and water supply lines, buildings, roads, bridges, weirs, culverts, hardstands, car parks, etc - the location of any proposed buffers surrounding the working areas.
+- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, power and water supply lines, buildings, roads, railways, bridges, weirs, culverts, hardstands, car parks, etc - the location of any proposed buffers surrounding the working areas.

-Include a rectified aerial photo enlargement (preferably A3 size) to illustrate components of the project in relation to the land and mining tenures, and natural and built features of the area.
+Include a rectified aerial photo enlargement (preferably A3 size) to illustrate components of the project in relation to the land and mining tenures, and natural and built features of the area, including the location of the project in the context of the Fitzroy Basin.